jonnydiamond/DatabricksAutomation/README.md

 ---

-# Create Databricks SPN
+# Create Databricks Service Principal

-**Why**: For those who only need permissions to create resources and interact with the Databricks API.
+**Why**: For those who only need permissions to create resources and interact with the Databricks API (zero trust).
 Steps:
 1. Open the Terminal Window in VSCode.
 Enter (copy output to a text file): [^2]
 ```bash